TosbackCgusBridge-Bot/CGUs-versions/Iegallery/Privacy Policy.md

 *   **Tracking Protection**.
 Internet Explorer (versions 9 and up) has a feature called Tracking Protection that will block third-party content, including cookies, from any site that is listed in a Tracking Protection List you add.
 By limiting calls to these sites, the browser will limit the information these third-party sites can collect about you.
 *   **Browser Controls for "Do Not Track."** Some browsers have incorporated "Do Not Track" (DNT) features that can send a signal to the websites you visit indicating you do not wish to be tracked.
 Because there is not yet a common understanding of how to interpret the DNT signal, Microsoft services do not currently respond to browser DNT signals.
 We continue to work with the online industry to define a common understanding of how to treat DNT signals.
 In the meantime, you can use the range of other tools we provide to control data collection and use, including the ability to opt out of receiving interest-based advertising from Microsoft as described above.

-Cookies &.
+Learn MoreTop of page Cookies &.
 Similar TechnologiesCookies &.
-Similar TechnologiesmaincookiessimilartechnologiesmoduleSummary
+Similar Technologies

 Microsoft uses cookies (small text files placed on your device) and similar technologies to provide our websites and online services and to help collect data.
 Cookies allow us, among other things, to store your preferences and settings. enable you to sign-in. provide interest-based advertising. combat fraud. and analyze how our websites and online services are performing.
 Microsoft apps use other identifiers, such as the advertising ID in Windows, for similar purposes.

 We also use web beacons to help deliver cookies and gather usage and performance data.
 Our websites may include web beacons and cookies from third-party service providers.

 You have a variety of tools to control cookies, web beacons and similar technologies, including browser controls to block and delete cookies and controls from some third-party analytics service providers to opt out of data collection through web beacons.
 Your browser and other choices may impact your experiences with our products.

-Full text

 Microsoft uses cookies (small text files placed on your device) and similar technologies to provide our websites and online services and to help collect data.
 The text in a cookie often consists of a string of numbers and letters that uniquely identifies your computer, but it can contain other information as well.
 Microsoft apps use other identifiers, such as the advertising ID in Windows, for similar purposes, and many of our websites and applications also contain web beacons or other similar technologies, as described below.